Open-Faced Venison Steak Sandwich Recipe

-I have heard time and time again people saying that venison "tastes strong" or claim that they can tell it's not beef when used in dishes.
-While I will agree that in the past I have eaten venison given to me by other hunters that tasted different, I also have come to believe that it was due to the way in which it was processed and finding a good processor is the key.
+Time and time again, I have heard people saying that venison "tastes strong" or claim that they can tell it's not beef when used in dishes.
+While I will agree that, in the past, I have eaten venison given to me by other hunters that tasted different, I also have come to believe that it was due to the way in which it was processed.
+Finding a good processor is the key.

 A good processor will also ask you exactly what cuts of meat you desire.
-We love the burger because it is so versatile, but I love using the steak for many of my recipes that include my open-face steak sandwiches.
-These sandwiches use frozen garlic bread so they are easy to make, are delicious, filling and even the pickiest of eaters that are skeptical about eating venison will love them.
+We love the burger because it is so versatile, but I love using the steak for many of my recipes that include my open-faced steak sandwiches.
+These sandwiches use frozen garlic bread, so they are easy to make, delicious, and filling, and even the pickiest of eaters that are skeptical about eating venison will love them.

 - 3 yellow onions

 - 1 quart mushrooms, sliced (optional)

 - Preheat oven to 450°F.